HPCC724/SingeQueue_WFQ/README.md

 ## 1. Introduction:

-This is the repo of the code of "TCP-friendly Packet Scheduling for Approximate Weighted Fair Queueing with a Single Queue".
+This is the repo of "TCP-friendly Packet Scheduling for Approximate Weighted Fair Queueing with a Single Queue".

 ## 2. Content of this repo: